MeFerdi/pointa-fam/README.md

-# PointaFarm
+# PointaFam

 ## Introduction

-**PointaFarm** is an innovative e-commerce platform bridging the gap between local farmers and urban retailers.
+**PointaFam** is an innovative e-commerce platform bridging the gap between local farmers and urban retailers.
 By connecting farmers directly to retailers, PointaFarm ensures the delivery of fresh, high-quality, and fairly priced produce.
 The platform focuses on reducing supply chain inefficiencies, empowering farmers, and making sourcing easier for retailers.
 Built with cutting-edge technologies, it emphasizes simplicity, reliability, and seamless user experiences.

-- **Backend**: Golang, PostgreSQL
+- **Backend**: Golang, Gin-Gonic, SQLite
 - **Frontend**: HTMX, TailwindCSS

 ---